collective/collective.recipe.solrinstance/README.rst

 Notes
 =====

-- This version of the recipe supports Solr 4.x and 5.x.
+- This version of the recipe supports Solr 4.x and 5.0.x and 5.1.x.
   Please use a release from the 2.x series if you are using Solr 1.4.
+  Please use a release from the 5.x series if you are using Solr 3.5.
+  Solr 5.2 and higher are not supported yet.

 - This version supports Genshi_ templates **only**.
 Please use a release less than 5.x if you require Cheetah_ templating and do not require